discourse/discourse/docs/INSTALL-cloud.md

 - Enter your domain `discourse.example.com` as the Droplet name.

 Create your new Droplet.
 You may receive an email with the root password, however, [you should set up SSH keys](https://www.google.com/search?q=digitalocean+ssh+keys), as they are more secure.

+> ⚠️ Now you have created your cloud server!
+Go back to your DNS controls and use the IP address to set up an `A record` for your `discourse.example.com` hostname.

 ### 4. Access Your Cloud Server